sqlxpert/aws-tag-sched-ops/readme.md

    |`managed-image`||Leave value blank|
    |`managed-image-periodic`|`d=*,H:M=11:30`|Replace `11:30` with [current UTC time](https://www.timeanddate.com/worldclock/timezone/utc) + 15 minutes|

 3. Go to the [S3 Console](https://console.aws.amazon.com/s3/home).
-Click the name of the bucket where you keep CloudFormation templates and their dependencies, or create the bucket, if necessary.
+Click the name of the bucket where you keep AWS Lambda function source code.
+(This may be the same bucket where you keep CloudFormation templates.)
+Crreate such a bucket, if necessary.
 Upload the compressed source code of the AWS Lambda function, [`aws_tag_sched_ops_perform.py.zip`](https://github.com/sqlxpert/aws-tag-sched-ops/raw/master/aws_tag_sched_ops_perform.py.zip)

    _Security Tip:_ Remove public read and write access from the S3 bucket.
 Carefully limit write access.